Engagement: Consultation and Accommodation - Guidelines for Federal Officials to Fulfill the Duty to Consult

 The Aboriginal Consultation and Accommodation - Updated Guidelines for Federal Officials to Fulfill the Duty to Consult - March 2011 outline the overarching approach to consultation and accommodation for the Government of Canada.

-"Crown conduct" refers to actions by the provincial, territorial and federal governments.
-The Government of Canada has responsibility for its actions undertaken, either directly or for enabling an activity through issuing permits, authorizations or funding.
+"Crown conduct" refers to projects or activities by the provincial, territorial and federal governments.
+The Government of Canada has responsibility for its actions undertaken, either directly or by a third party through issuing an authorization, permit or financing for enabling an activity.
 Consultation must occur prior to a decision and implementation of a project or activity.

 What does meaningful engagement mean?